 Now and For the Future

 As we look toward the future, Clemson recognizes that sustainability will be of the utmost importance in continuing progress.
-In an effort to map out our course, Clemson developed its first Sustainability Action Plan under the guidance of the Clemson University Sustainability Commission.
+In an effort to map out our course, Clemson developed its first Sustainability Action Plan in 2009 under the guidance of the Clemson University Sustainability Commission.
 This document outlines the steps that need to be taken in order to meet our goal of becoming carbon neutral by 2030.

 Along the path to a net-zero Clemson are two major checkpoints regarding building intensity and clean energy sourcing.
 Clemson University recently met our goal to reduce overall building energy intensity by 20 percent from 2000 to 2020 and has pledged to increase energy sourcing from renewable resources by 10 percent by 2025.

 To ensure accountability and unbiased assessment of our sustainable progress, Clemson has undergone two major external reviews.
 One is the Sustainability Tracking, Assessment and Rating System (STARS) carried out by the Association for the Advancement of Sustainability in Higher Education (AASHE) in 2017.
 The other review is the Sightlines report.
 This report occurs yearly, assessing the operations of the university and reporting total emissions.